-Unlawful Discrimination and Harassment
+Newmeadow, Inc. Unlawful Discrimination and Harassment

-This Policy reaffirms Newmeadow's (Newmeadow, Inc.) commitment to providing employment opportunities free from unlawful discrimination and harassment on the basis of race, creed, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender, transgender status, age, disability, predisposing genetic characteristics, arrest or conviction record, marital status, familial status, military status, domestic violence victim status, or any other basis prohibited by law.
+This Policy reaffirms Newmeadow, Inc.'s commitment to providing employment opportunities free from unlawful discrimination and harassment on the basis of race, creed, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender, transgender status, age, disability, predisposing genetic characteristics, arrest or conviction record, marital status, familial status, military status, domestic violence victim status, or any other basis prohibited by law.

-Scope of Policy
+A. Scope of Policy

-This Policy applies to all applicants for employment, current employees, interns, whether paid or unpaid, contractors, and persons conducting business with the Agency, regardless of immigration status.
+This policy applies to all applicants for employment, current employees, interns, whether paid or unpaid, contractors, and persons conducting business with the Agency, regardless of immigration status.
 In the remainder of this document, the term "employees" refers to this collective group of individuals.

-Policy Objectives
+B. Policy Objectives

-By adopting and publishing this Policy, it is our intention to: (1) notify all employees about our commitment to providing equal employment opportunities; (2) prevent all forms of discrimination against any applicant for employment or employee; and (3) provide simple, clear, and efficient complaint and investigation procedures to all employees who honestly believe they have been subjected to prohibited discrimination, including sexual harassment.
+By adopting and publishing this policy, it is our intention to: (1) notify all employees about our commitment to providing equal employment opportunities; (2) prevent all forms of discrimination against any applicant for employment or employee; and (3) provide simple, clear, and efficient complaint and investigation procedures to all employees who honestly believe they have been subjected to prohibited discrimination, including sexual harassment.

-Definitions
+C. Definitions

-- 1. Protected Traits.
-This term includes an individual's race, creed, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender, transgender status, age, disability, predisposing genetic characteristics, arrest or conviction record, marital status, familial status, military status, domestic violence victim status, or any other trait protected by law. - 2.
+Protected Traits.
+This term includes an individual's race, creed, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender, transgender status, age, disability, predisposing genetic characteristics, arrest or conviction record, marital status, familial status, military status, domestic violence victim status, or any other trait protected by law.

 Prohibited Employment Discrimination.
 Prohibited Employment Discrimination can take the form of adverse employment actions which are based upon an employee's protected traits.
 Prohibited discrimination of employees, can also take the form of prohibited harassment, even where there is no tangible adverse employment action.
-(Prohibited Harassment is defined below). - 3.
+(Prohibited Harassment is defined below).

 Prohibited Harassment.
-Harassment can constitute a form of prohibited discrimination under this Policy if it is unwelcome and has the effect of making an employee feel uncomfortable while at work or otherwise creates a hostile working environment.
+Harassment can constitute a form of prohibited discrimination under this policy if it is unwelcome and has the effect of making an employee feel uncomfortable while at work or otherwise creating a hostile working environment.
 Such harassment of employees is prohibited by this policy if it is based upon any protected trait.
-Harassment of employees based on sex, which is called "sexual harassment," is also specifically prohibited by this policy. - 4.
+Harassment of employees based on sex, which is called "sexual harassment," is also specifically prohibited by this policy.

 Sexual Harassment.
-Sexual harassment can include unwelcome conduct which is either of a sexual nature or which is directed at an individual because of that individual's sex when: - Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive
+Sexual harassment can include unwelcome conduct which is either of a sexual nature or which is directed at an individual because of that individual's sex when:

-- work environment, even if the reporting individual is not the intended target of the sexual harassment; - Such conduct is made either explicitly or implicitly a term or condition of employment; or - Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.
+- Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - Such conduct is made either explicitly or implicitly a term or condition of employment; or - Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.